coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 ..
 Copyright © 2020 Interplanetary Database Association e.V.,
-   BigchainDB and IPDB software contributors.
+   corechaindb and IPDB software contributors.
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0

 .. _kubernetes-template-deploy-a-single-corechaindb-node:

-Kubernetes Template: Deploy a Single BigchainDB Node
+Kubernetes Template: Deploy a Single corechaindb Node
 ====================================================

 .. note::

    A highly-available Kubernetes cluster requires at least five virtual machines (three for the master and two for your app's containers).
-   Therefore we don't recommend using Kubernetes to run a BigchainDB node if that's the only thing the Kubernetes cluster will be running.
+   Therefore we don't recommend using Kubernetes to run a corechaindb node if that's the only thing the Kubernetes cluster will be running.
    Instead, see our `Node Setup <../../node_setup>`_.
    If your organization already *has* a big Kubernetes cluster running many containers, and your organization has people who know Kubernetes, then this Kubernetes deployment template might be helpful.

-This page describes how to deploy a BigchainDB node using `Kubernetes <https://kubernetes.io/>`_.
+This page describes how to deploy a corechaindb node using `Kubernetes <https://kubernetes.io/>`_.
 It assumes you already have a running Kubernetes cluster.